syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 {% endhighlight %}
 {% endtabs %}

-Note: `ReadOnlyAttribute` takes higher priority than `EditableAttribute`
+Note: The `ReadOnlyAttribute` takes higher priority than `EditableAttribute`

 ## DataType attribute

-It specifies data type for the field.
+It specifies the data type for the field.

-Supported data types are Text, MultilineText, Date, DateTime and Time.
+The Supported data types are Text, MultilineText, Date, DateTime and Time.

 {% tabs %}
 {% highlight DataType attribute}